SugarDaddymomo/SugarBot/README.md

 *Music :musical_note: related commands*

+`$musicHelp` will show the music related help section

 Below command will play Diljit Dosanjh's Lemonade Track into discord audio channel you are in.

 `$play lemonade diljit dosanjh`

+`$play some youtube link` will play that video's audio

+`$leave` will disconnect the bot from the audio channel

+`$play` will join the bot in the audio channel

 As you add more songs all of them will be queued into the player.